Croatia–United States relations: Military cooperation

-US donated to Croatia approximately $2.5 million through this program for demining and destroying some Croatian surplus munitions.
+The U.S. donated to Croatia approximately $2.5 million through this program for demining and destroying some Croatian surplus munitions.

 Economic cooperation

-Economic relations between Croatia and US are very good.
-In 2013 Croatia exported $327,992.000 worth goods to the US and imported from it $221,794.000 worth goods.
-US is the most important Croatian trade partner in North America in front of Cayman Islands and Canada, and eighth most important in the world.
+Economic relations between Croatia and the United States are very strong.
+An investment treaty between the two countries was first signed in 1996, increasing protection of U.S. business interests in Croatia.
+In 2013 Croatia exported $327,992.000 worth goods to the U.S. and imported from it $221,794.000 worth goods.
+The U.S. is the most important trade partner in North America for Croatia in front of Cayman Islands and Canada.
+The U.S. is the eighth-most important trading partner for Croatia in the world.

+Travel and tourism between the two countries represent a material economic cooperation.
 In 2013, 220,043 Americans, who have made 548,727 overnight stays, came to Croatia on a holiday.
-The United States and Croatia have a bilateral investment treaty and investment protection agreement.

-Despite Croatia having numerous direct services to the United States when it was part of Yugoslavia prior to the outbreak of the Yugoslav wars in the early 1990s, it wasn't until July 2019 that direct services resumed.
-American Airlines flies to Dubrovnik from Philadelphia seasonally.

-In addition, the United States has given more than $27 million since 1998 in humanitarian assistance to Croatia.
-The US also has provided additional financial assistance to Croatia through the Southeastern European Economic Development Program (SEED) to facilitate democratization and restructuring of Croatia's financial sector, largely through programs managed by USAID.
+The U.S. donated more than $27 million in humanitarian assistance to Croatia from 1998 to 2016.
+The U.S. also has provided additional financial assistance to Croatia through the Southeastern European Economic Development Program (SEED) to facilitate democratization and restructuring of Croatia's financial sector, largely through programs managed by USAID.

+Croatian diaspora

+The modern Croatian diaspora in the U.S. is the largest in the world with an estimate of more than 1.2 million members in 2016.
+Most of the Croats live in Chicago (~150,000), New York City, New Jersey and Connecticut (~80,000), St. Louis (~40,000), San Pedro (~35,000), Detroit (~7,000) and San Jose (~5,000).
+The National Federation of Croatian Americans is the main organization that brings together Croats in the U.S. According to the 1990 United States census, there were over 544,270 Croatian Americans, a figure which had fallen to 414,714 by 2012.